Dory Manor

 Dory Manor (דורי מנור; born 11 September 1971, Tel Aviv, Israel) is an Israeli poet, translator, literary editor, essayist, and educator, writing in Hebrew.
 His work has garnered several prizes and honors, including the Tchernichovski Prize for Translation (2008) and the French Chevalier dans l'ordre des Arts et des Lettres (2018).
 As of 2020, Manor published five books of poetry, dozens of literary translations – especially from French (Baudelaire, Mallarmé, Valéry, Rimbaud, Hugo) – and is the founding editor of the Hebrew literary journal Ho! (since 2005).
 He also edits books of poetry by other Hebrew poets.

+In addition to his poetic and translation work, Manor has published the memoir Sharav Rishon (2022), the essay collection The Blessing of Babel (2024), and the novel Hof HaDatim (Turn, Turn, Turn, 2025).
+He is also the co-founder and editor-in-chief of Altneuland Press, the first Hebrew-language publishing house established outside Israel since the 1940s.

+Manor lived for a decade in Paris before relocating to Berlin in 2019, where he has been based since.

 Early life and education

 Manor was born in Tel Aviv to a Jewish Israeli family.
 During his high school studies, he developed an interest in the French language and in French literature.
 As a teenager, Manor discovered he was attracted to men, and experienced loneliness and fear, in what he later described as an atmosphere of intolerance of homosexuality in Israel at the time, and a lack of inspiring, visible homosexuals in the Israeli public sphere.
 He remained closeted until his early twenties, and came out some time after returning from New York City and encountering the poetry of Allen Ginsberg.

 He published his first translations into Hebrew, of poems from Baudelaire's Les Fleurs du Mal, when he was 18 and serving in the Israeli Defense Force (as a producer and broadcast editor at the army radio station), in the literary supplement of Israeli newspaper Ha'aretz.

 In 1995 he moved to Paris to study French and literature at the Paris Diderot University.
 He completed a Diplôme d'Études Supérieur Appliqué degree in the University of Paris 8 Vincennes-Saint-Denis in 2000, and a doctorate with honors from the Institut national des langues et civilisations orientales (INALCO) in 2017.
 His doctoral dissertation topic was "Baudelaire in Hebrew (1890-present): his reception, influence, and translations".
 During his time at INALCO, Manor also taught Hebrew literature.